 How to Convert a Mettle PDF Bank Statement to CSV or Excel

 Mettle is NatWest Group's app-only business account built for sole traders and freelancers.
 Formal statements come as PDF files, which are difficult to work with if you need structured data for bookkeeping, tax returns, or accounting software imports.
-Here's how to convert them into clean CSV or Excel — for free, in under a minute.
+Here's how to convert them into clean CSV or Excel — for free, in a few seconds.

 The Problem With Mettle PDF Statements